bean217/LeagueOfRIT_VerificationBot/README.md

 ## Setup Instructions

 ### Running Locally:
+1. Obtain a Google Services Credentials JSON file and place it in the `/projects` directory.
+More information on doing this can be found here: https://medium.com/@jb.ranchana/write-and-append-dataframes-to-google-sheets-in-python-f62479460cf0

-1. Create a python virtual environment with `python -m venv path/to/venv` and install dependencies with `python -m pip install -r requirements.txt`
+2. Create a python virtual environment with `python -m venv path/to/venv` and install dependencies with `python -m pip install -r requirements.txt`

-2. Inside of the `project/` directory, create a `.env` file with the following structure:
+3. Inside of the `project/` directory, create a `.env` file with the following structure:
 ```
+# Discord Bot Information
 BOT_TOKEN="BOT TOKEN CODE"
 BOT_URL="BOT URL"
 GUILD_ID="SERVER ID CODE"
+# Verification Email Credentials
 EMAIL_USER="EMAIL TO SEND VERIFCATION CODES"
 EMAIL_PASS="EMAIL PASSWORD TO SEND VERIFICATION CODES"
 SMTP_ADDR="DOMAIN OF SMTP SERVER"   // This is "smtp.google.com" by default
+# Google Services Credentials
+SHEET_KEY="KEY TO GOOGLE SHEET"
+SHEET_NAME="NAME OF SHEET TAB"
+GS_CREDS_FNAME="NAME OF GOOGLE SERVICES CREDENTIALS FILE IN /projects DIRECTORY"
 ```

-3. Add the bot to your server with a link from the maintainer and run `project/main.py` to start the bot
+4. Add the bot to your server with a link from the maintainer and run `project/main.py` to start the bot

-### Running In a Container

-...
-Still need to figure this out ...

 ## Usage Instructions